christophergandrud/cv/cv_web/Gandrud_cv_web.md

 - Information and Financial Crisis Policy Making.
 With Micheal O'Keeffe.

-- Automating R Package Citations in Reproducible Research Documents

 ### Work in Progress

 - On Whose Account?
 Financial Crises, Elections, and the Rules of the Game.
 Book project with Mark Hallerberg.

-- The Financial Regulatory Transparency Index.
-With Mark Copelovitch and Mark Hallerberg.

 - Triggering Macroeconomic Policy.
 With Jeffrey Chwieroth.